 Happy Earth Day and thank you for considering TreadWright Tires!!

-We take pride in doing our part to combat pollution using 70% recycled materials, as we reuse premium brand, tire casings.
+Here at TreadWright Tires we take pride in doing our part to combat pollution using 70% recycled materials, as we reuse premium brand, tire casings.
 Each TreadWright tire uses approximately 6 gallons of oil compared to 18 gallons for a new tire.
 TreadWright ensures that used tires are not taking up space in landfills or polluting our nation’s lakes and rivers.
 TreadWright reinvests these raw material savings into superior tread rubber compounds to create improved wear characteristics in off-road applications without sacrificing price or performance, which ultimately means cost savings and higher value to every TreadWright customer.

 Some of the biggest evidence of tire pollution is found in Kuwait, where the average tire is used for 20,000 miles and then dumped into the tire graveyard.
 Kuwait's city Sulaibbiya cuts out gigantic holes every year just to add to the tire graveyard and have already accumulated over 7 Million Tires at this location.